Anniepoo/identity/README.md

  * option on uname display inclusion that colors non-lower-ascii as a different color to prevent homoglyph spoofing
  * make a directive & another expansion that lets app programmer set a prefix as requiring a role
- * Add a meta-inclusion that adds unauthorized class to link if user not authorized
+ * Add a meta-inclusion \role_a that adds unauthorized class to link if user not logged in, or would not be authorized (eg they are not role(admin) and page is role(admin))
  * Add an ajax endpoint that says yes/no an endpoint is authorized (pengine? naw, ajax)
  * native app support